harvester/harvester/enhancements/20230228-resource-quota-enhancement.md

 Scenario 3: Occupancy of VM available resources

 1. Create VM3.
-2. Creation fails and returns "VM available resources are insufficient".
+2. Creation fails and returns "limit.CPU resource is not enough".
-3. Suspend VM1.
+3. Pause VM1.
 4. Create VM3.
-5. Creation fails and returns "VM available resources are insufficient".
+5. Creation fails and returns "limit.CPU resource is not enough".
 6. Start and stop VM1.
-7. Create VM3 during the stopping period, and returns "VM available resources are insufficient".
+7. Create VM3 during the stopping period, and returns "limit.CPU resource is not enough".

-Scenario 4: Maintenance resource is full

-1. Migrate VM1 to another node.
-2. Immediately migrate VM2 to another node during VM1 migration, returning "maintenance resource is insufficient" error.

-Scenario 5: Backup and Snapshot Recovery
+Scenario 4: Backup and Snapshot Restore

-1. Backup/snapshot VM1.
+1. Backup/Snapshot VM1.
-2. Recover new VM4, which fails and returns an error.
+2. Restore new VM4, which fails and returns an error.
 3. Stop VM2.
-4. Recover new VM4.
+4. Restore new VM4.
-5. Check the status of VM4.
+5. Check the status of VM4 is Running.

-Scenario 6: Upgrade
+Scenario 5: Upgrade

 1. Upgrade the Harvester cluster.
 2. Observe the status of VM.

+Scenario 6: Maintenance resource is full

+1. Modify Namespace maintenance resources (CPU Limit of 75% and Memory Limit of 75%).
+2. Migrate VM1 to another node.
+3. Immediately migrate VM2 to another node during VM1 migration, returning "limit.CPU resource is not enough" error.

 ### Upgrade strategy